Creative mentoring networks

 We can design cost-effective creative mentoring networks for small organisations, departments in bigger companies or groups of companies working in the same territory.
 Our approach is rigorous and we monitor carefully to ensure things go smoothly, problems are picked up early and outcomes are achieved.
 Projects include:

 Bradford’s growing screen sector is to get a real boost with the launch of a brand new mentoring programme designed to identify and nurture emerging talent across the district.
 The project is jointly funded by Bradford Metropolitan District Council and Bradford 2025 in association with ScreenSkills, the industry-led skills body for the UK’s screen industries, using National Lottery funds awarded by the British Film Institute (BFI) as part of the Future Film Skills programme.
-25 filmmakers and digital content producers will be selected to receive mentoring support from industry experts and they’ll become part of a network that it’s hoped will create a strong talent pool of exciting producers by 2025, when Bradford is bidding to win UK City of Culture status.
+In each cohort 25 filmmakers and digital content producers will be selected to receive mentoring support from industry experts via an open application process and they’ll become part of a network that it’s hoped will create a strong talent pool of exciting producers by 2025, when Bradford is bidding to win UK City of Culture status.

 Channel 4 Commissioning Mentor Network (CMN)